Data-Informed Policymaking

 - Phillip R. Sherlock, Research Affiliate, Northwestern University

-Children’s Trust of Alachua County Advisory Committee (Past)
+Children’s Trust of Alachua County Advisory Committee

 The Center’s early childhood policy research group provided direction and research to the Children’s Trust of Alachua County to support data-driven decisions and policy.
 Upon its creation, the Trust appointed a Technical Advisory Committee, led by Dr. Herman Knopf with support from Maya Schreiber.
 This committee had three main functions: to provide direction on the data and indicators necessary to understand the current state of child well-being; to collect already available data; and to identify new data that needs to be collected.
 The project culminated in a final report to the Trust’s board of directors, which included available data and recommendations for the upcoming strengths and needs assessment.